8 Best Campgrounds near Bryce Canyon National Park

 This scenic little park, with dramatic stone spires in vibrant orange and cream colors, is well worth exploring in its own right.
 Drive time to Bryce Canyon National Park is about 35 minutes.

 Kodachrome has three campgrounds: Basin, Bryce View, and Arch.
 In total, the park has 48 sites, 15 with full hookups and one group site.
-Basin campground is the largest of the three, with standard and full hookup sites.
+Basin Campground is the largest of the three, with standard and full hookup sites.
 This is the most scenic of the three campgrounds, as it is set close to spires and hills.
-Arch and Bryce View are more remote and basic and have water but only vault toilets.
+Arch and Bryce View campgrounds are more remote and basic and have water but only vault toilets.

 Although a couple of standard and full hookup sites are first-come, first-served, the rest of the individual sites are reservable.
 Due to the popularity of this park, it's best to book a site well in advance.
 You can reserve a site here up to four months before your arrival, but group sites can be booked 11 months in advance.